MitchTan/hello-world/README.md

 const string CityConnect::MESSAGE_NO_ROUTE = "No route exists from %s to %s!";
 const string CityConnect::MESSAGE_ADDED = "Route from %s to %s with distance %skm added";
 const string CityConnect::MESSAGE_INVALID_FORMAT = "invalid command format :%s";
-const string CityConnect::WELCOME_MESSAGE = "Welcome to SimpleRouteStore!";
+const string CityConnect::MESSAGE_WELCOME = "Welcome to SimpleRouteStore!";
 const string CityConnect::MESSAGE_NO_SPACE = "No more space to store locations";
 const string CityConnect::MESSAGE_PROGRAM_TERMINATION = "Press any key to terminate the program . . .";